wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 <td width="50%" markdown="span">![Screenshot of the recipients section of the alert where we've entered the email address](images/aws_specify_recipient.png) </td></tr>
 <tr>
 <td width="50%" >
 When the threshold is exceeded, you'll receive an email that includes a link to the alert in the Alert Viewer. <br/><br/>The annotated screenshot on the right can help you get started with the Alert Viewer. <br/><br/>This <a href="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_qdr0dtwr/uiConfId/49694343/pbc/252649793/st/0#">short video</a> shows what you can do.
+Note that this video was created in 2019 and some of the information in it might have changed.
+It also uses the 2019 version of the UI.
 </td>
 <td width="50%" markdown="span">![Annotated screenshot of the alert viewer](images/alert_viewer.png) </td></tr>
 </tbody>